GenericMappingTools/gmt/doc/rst/source/movie.rst

 i.e., the syntax of how variables are used vary according to the scripting language.
 At the end of the execution we find the animated GIF globe.gif and a directory (called globe) that contains all 360 PNG images.
-Note that there is no information in the globe scripts that reflects the name of the plot, the canvas size, the dimensions of the rasterized PostScript, and so on.
+Note that there is no information in the globe scripts that reflects the name of the plot, the canvas size, the dimensions of the rasterized *PostScript*, and so on.
 That information is hidden from the user;
 the actual movie scripts that execute are derived from the user-provided scripts and supply the extra machinery.
 The **movie** module automatically manages the parallel execution loop over all frames using all available cores.